AlanDStudent/intro-se-1-methods-string-methods/README.md

 One of the best ways to use `puts` is to check and see whether what you think is happening is really happening.
 If it isn't there, then you can narrow down what part of your program has broken down.

+Consider this example of a method called "double", which takes an integer in and returns double that integer.

 ```ruby
 def double(some_number)
     puts "Currently attempting to double the number #{some_number}"